GeoMOER/moer-bsc-base-r/docs/units/_unit04/unit04-06_exercise.md

 ---
-title: "Assignment: Objects and indexing in R"
+title: "Exercise: Objects and indexing in R"
 toc: true
 toc_label: "In this example"
 header: